nodefluent/node-sinek/README.md

 - provides an incoming message flow control for consumers
 - provides a drain once for consumers
 - provides an easy api for producers
+- higher level abstractions = less headaches
-- documentation is still wip;
+- documentation is still wip

 ## install